nociza/SmokeSculpter/README.md

 `npm run dev` to start dev server

-`npm run build` to build project for production and export to `docs/dist/` folder for github pages
+`npm run build` to build project for production and export to `docs/demo/` folder for github pages

+## Limitations
+- Currently change background color only works in `velocity` mode